CrazyChickenDev/portfolio-v2/content/jobs/Muzzware/index.md

 - Engineered and maintained major features of muzzware's embedded systems projects remotely
 - Proposed and implemented scalable solutions to issues identified with IoT and applications responsible for communicating with microcontrollers
 - Interfaced with user experience engineers and other developers to ensure thoughtful and coherent user experiences across project pain-points
-- Develop and implement software and hardware solutions based on both company and client requirements
+- Developed and implemented software and hardware solutions based on both company and client requirements